SaerTrial/SaerTrial.github.io/_posts/2024-08-04-sctf-password-locker.md

 hydrabus.write(b'\x0F\n')
 ```

 Basically, this script sets up hydrabus as a binary mode, that allows us to control it programatically.
 It then makes four pins to be high before the stage of fuzz testing.
+Fuzz testing iterates all combinations over four items in a list of candidate password digits.

 Due to the firmware that expects a falling edge from any button push, we need to simulate this behavior in hydrabus as well.
-Hence, `pulse_pin` will generate a falling edge before recoverying back to original voltage.
+Hence, `pulse_pin` will generate a falling edge before recoverying back to original voltage

 Notably, we need to reset password checking state each time we test one case, because this firmware internally measure checking by a counter.
 We need to force this counter as 0 for each test case.